 - Different people have different sensitivities to poison ivy.
 The older you get before coming into contact with it, the better: You will have a lower chance of developing an allergy.
 Only about 15 percent of people are resistant to poison ivy.

-The road is littered with herbal and home remedies, many of which do reduce swelling and itching, such as the teas and poultices that American Indians and pioneers prepared from jewelweed, chamomile, gumweed, goldenseal, and Solomon’s seal.
+The road is littered with herbal and home remedies, many of which do reduce swelling and itching, such as the teas and poultices that Native Americans and pioneers traditionally prepared from jewelweed, chamomile, gumweed, goldenseal, and Solomon’s seal.

-- Soaking in cool bath helps relieve poison ivy rash, especially with a baking soda solution.
+- Soaking in a cool bath helps relieve poison ivy rash, especially combined with a baking soda solution.

 - Another home remedy for poison ivy rashes—as well as most other itches—is a tepid oatmeal bath.
 Put a cup or two of rolled oats into a piece of cheesecloth or into the cut-off leg of an old pair of pantyhose, tie it loosely, and set it under the faucet as you draw a tepid bath.
 Let the oats soak for a while in the water, periodically squeezing the stocking-bag to release the liquid, As you soak in the tub, rub the bag of oats over your skin like a bar of soap to increase the soothing effect.

-- Try not to itch!
-Excessive itching of blisters can cause infections.
+- Try not to scratch!
+Excessive scratching of blisters can cause infections.
 Try to ease the itch, or simply find a distraction, so as not to make your rash even worse.
 Wash broken blisters lightly, and cover with a bandage to prevent further itching and infection.

 - Try to stay on cleared paths, don’t tromp off path.
 If you are camping, camp in a cleared area, not in the middle of brush.

-- And do not burn the plants!
+- Do NOT burn the plants!
 Because urushiol molecules are carried in smoke, it is never safe to burn poison ivy (or poison oak).

 Be sure to check our page on Summer Itches to know when you need to take a trip to the hospital based on complications of a poison ivy rash.